BigBIueWhale/customize_tails_os/README.md

 - **Run program at boot**: Runs any number of custom executables / scripts at boot, designed for specific operational requirements.
 - **Custom driver**: Load .ko files permanently and by default into the OS
 - **Remove bloatware**: Remove some installed-by-default software such as libre office, tor, and browser.
+- **Force 32-bits boot**: Remove the default behaviour that the 32-bit Tails release has to boot in 64-bit mode if it detects the the CPU is actually 64 bits.
+This is to consistently support drivers compiled into the OS.

 ## Usage Instructions
 1. **System Requirements**: